rachelttcheng/rackham-crawler/README.md

-# Description
+## Description

-This is a web crawler designed to crawl UMich Rackham's site.
+This is a web scraper designed to crawl UMich Rackham's site.
-Given a list of document names, the crawler will return whether or not the document is linked on the site and its source page.
+Given a list of document names, the crawler will return whether or not the document is linked on the site and its source page(s).

-# Usage
+## Usage
 ```
 % python3 crawler.py seedURL.txt input-documents.txt
 ```